Library Design#

 ../../_images/frame_class_diagram.png

-This class diagram shows the relationship between the principal components of the Frame layer: All classes in the Frame layer inherit from one or both of the two base classes in this layer: Frame and BaseIndex.
-The eponymous Frame class is, at its core, a simple tabular data structure composed of columnar data.
+This class diagram shows the relationship between the principal components of the Frame layer.
+The eponymous Frame class is, at its core, an object that holds a mapping of one or more columns.
 Some types of Frame contain indexes; in particular, any DataFrame or Series has an index.
 However, as a general container of columnar data, Frame is also the parent class for most types of index.

 Frames#

 Frame exposes numerous methods common to all pandas data structures.
-Any methods that have the same API across Series, DataFrame, and Index should be defined here.
+Any methods that have the same API across Series, DataFrame, and Index and return the caller’s type with the same shape should be defined here.
 Additionally any (internal) methods that could be used to share code between those classes may also be defined here.

 The primary internal subclass of Frame is IndexedFrame, a Frame with an index.
 An IndexedFrame represents the first type of object mentioned above: indexed tables.
 In particular, IndexedFrame is a parent class for DataFrame and Series.
-Any pandas methods that are defined for those two classes should be defined here.
+Any pandas methods that are defined for those two classes and returns the caller’s type with the same shape should be defined here.

 The second internal subclass of Frame is SingleColumnFrame.
 As you may surmise, it is a Frame with a single column of data.
-This class is a parent for most types of indexes as well as Series (note the diamond inheritance pattern here).
+This class is a parent for Index and Series.
 While IndexedFrame provides a large amount of functionality, this class is much simpler.
-It adds some simple APIs provided by all 1D pandas objects, and it flattens outputs where needed.
+It defines shared APIs provided by all 1D pandas objects, and it flattens outputs where needed.

 Indexes#